ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 We gave up on UL until...

-## No it's all about meanings...
+## No, it's all about Meaning...

-One year later I was asked to do a three days class on CQRS+ES, usually I drop these kind of requests because it's not our business, our goal is to delivery (working) software to our customers; teaching others to do the same is after work community stuff.
+One year later I was asked to do a three days class on CQRS+ES, usually I drop these kind of requests because it's not our business, our goal is to delivery (working) software to our customers; teaching others to do the same is community stuff.

 This time I made an exception, and something happened: "Semantic... semantic... semantic..."
 I found myself talking *all the time* about domain semantics and